cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/sample-queries.md

 The `Data Service` exposes the following entities via a REST/OData interface

-- Application - represents an application `registered` by an app dev team
+- Application - represents an application `registered` by an application development team
   - An Application belongs to zero or one Namespace
 - Cluster - represents a K8s physical cluster
   - Namespaces are assigned to a Cluster directly or via Group membership